mpasz/funnyfactsapp/README.md

       2. In the terminal pass : docker-compose up --build

   Note :
-    if you have installed MySql, stop the services to avoid ports conflict.
+    if you have MySql installed, stop the services to avoid ports conflict.